Giving

 List of 2 items.

-Enduring support of financial aid through gifts to our endowment is another meaningful way to support this initiative.
+Gifts to our endowment is another meaningful and enduring way to support financial aid.
 To learn more about establishing a named endowed financial aid fund that will live at Punahou forever, please contact a member of our Giving Team.

 Punahou awards well over $10M in financial aid annually.
 Your continued support is appreciated!